 |AND ( Serotonin||AND Serotonin|

 The example search in the left will return the systems matching any of the following:

 - P28222 + Serotonin + Clozapine

 - P28222 + Serotonin + Clozapine + POPC

 However, the example search in the right will return the systems matching any of the following:

 - Every system with POPC

 Please, keep in mind that the results may not be composed only by the elements you have included in the search.
-So, when we say that the system will match “P28222 + Serotonin”, it means that at least, it has those two components, but it also may have something else, like ions, water, etc. Read the Exact match section to know how to avoid this greedy behaviour.
+So, when we say that the system will match “P28222 + Serotonin”, it means that at least, it has these two components - it may also have something else, like ions, water, etc. Read the Exact match section to know how to avoid this greedy behavior.

 If you select “Exact Match”, the search will return only those simulations whose composition matches exactly the one you have built in the right panel.
 If there is any other element in the simulation that you have not included in the search, it will not appear as a result.
 So, if you look for P28222 AND Serotonin, and select exact match, only those systems composed by P28222 and serotonin and nothing else will be retrieved; a system with P28222, water and serotonin will not be a result.

 You can search simulations without adding any elements.
 This will return every simulation we have in our database.
 You can still filter by any of the fields: Force Field, Software, etc.